 Today we’re addressing Guideline K of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information.
 This outlines the reasons provided to an applicant when a government security clearance application is denied.

-This is a timely topic, given the verdict July 30 in the Army Pfc.
+This is a timely topic, given the verdict on July 30th in the Army Pfc.
 Bradley Manning court-martial.
 A judge found Manning not guilty of aiding the enemy, but guilty of five counts of espionage.
 He previously had pleaded guilty to almost a dozen lesser charges related to his giving about 750,000 pages of classified documents and videos to WikiLeaks in 2010.

 We’re not here to argue whether Manning is a whistleblower or a traitor, but his case presents a good backdrop for explaining Guideline K: handling protected information.

 When there is a security clearance denial and Guideline K is given as the reason in the official Statement of Reasons, it means there are concerns that the applicant has intentionally or negligently failed to abide by the rules and regulations pertaining to the protection of classified or other sensitive information, says John Griffith, an attorney who specializes in security clearance issues and assists clients seeking to apply for security clearance.

 “In the government’s eyes, it means there are doubts as to the applicant’s trustworthiness or willingness to protect secure information,” Griffith says.